 Dr Dabir has extensive clinical and academic experience of working as Paediatrician and Clinical geneticist in India, Saudi Arabia, Dubai and UK.
 He was instrumental in setting up regional clinics for Von Hippel- Lindau (VHL) Syndrome and 22q 11.2 deletion syndrome patients at Belfast City Hospital

-Dr. AJ McKnight
+Dr. Amy Jane McKnight

 AJ has a keen interest improving the lives of those living with rare diseases, in particular improving diagnosis, communication, and care pathways.